 At the U-400M accelerator (FLNR).
 The planned upgrade of the accelerator will increase the beams' energies up to 100 MeV/n, and it can significantly broaden the range of their applications (in particular, animal exposures will be possible).

 The key to the successful fulfillment of the 2030 Program is the possibility to conduct radiobiological research at the Nuclotron (VBLHEP) after NICA project completion.
 Of the greatest interest for fundamental and applied radiobiological research will be carbon, iron and iron-group beams with energies of 250–800 MeV/n.

+At all JINR accelerators with LRB plans for irradiation, needed radiobiological irradiation facilities must be designed and produced with proper beam optics and monitoring, as well as an adequate experimental target area for irradiation of samples, objects and animals.
+Support of engineers and technicians from the accelerator laboratories is needed, but training and creation of LRB staff in these technologies is foreseen.

-The demand for beam time for radiobiological experiments at each used accelerator is about 200–250 hours per year.
+The demand for beam time for radiobiological experiments at each accelerator is about 200–250 hours per year.
 In the future, after FAIR project completion at the GSI, it will be highly practical to conduct similar radiobiological experiments there with the LRB's colleagues from other countries.

 International Cooperation

 The LRB's staff participation in the development of applied packages for the GEANT4-DNA modeling software toolkit will be continued as closer work with the GEANT4 Collaboration — in particular, as participation in the organization of specialized workshops.
-As promising area of cooperation in neurophysiology is joint work with the LRB's Cuban counterparts (CAS, CEA, CNEURO).
+As promising area of cooperation in neurophysiology is joint work with the LRB's partners in Cuba (CAS, CEA, CNEURO).
 The LRB is a member of the recently formed International Biophysics Collaboration, which coordinates radiobiological and medical research at NICA, FAIR, RAON, ELIMED, FRIB, and other facilities.
 This will ensure closer collaboration with GSI (Darmstadt) and elaboration of the program of joint research at NICA and FAIR beams.

 Human resources development

 The Department of Biophysics, Dubna State University, meets the LRB's demand for young staff, and this practice must be continued in the future.
 To solve the top priority tasks set in the Program, attraction of highly qualified specialists is needed.
 For this purpose, JINR seeks outstanding postdoctoral fellows and announces calls for applications for a number of vacant positions in the framework of the Distinguished Postdoctoral Research Fellowship Program.
+In addition, positions for a small team of specialized beam technicians, engineers and physicists will be opened in order to meet the need for proper operation of the complex irradiation programs.

 summary

-The main advantage of conducting research at the LRB is the availability of numerous radiation sources, including heavy ion beams of different energies.
+The great advantage of conducting research at the LRB is the availability of numerous radiation sources, including heavy ion beams of different energies.
 JINR's basic facilities offer an excellent opportunity of modeling the biological action of space radiation.
 The LRB has proposed a novel Nuclotron-based technique of modeling of radiation fields with continuous particle energy spectra generated by GCR inside spacecraft in deep space.

 Another major advantage is an excellent opportunity to perform large-scale in vivo animal exposures in collaboration with leading experts in this field — first of all, with RAS Institute of Biomedical Problems.
 The worldwide unique experiments on primates for the estimation of radiation risks of CNS disorders and carcinogenesis are in progress at the LRB.

 A new method of the enhancement of low-LET ionizing radiation’s biological effectiveness by the transformation of non-lethal DNA damage to lethal has been invented and recently patented by the LRB.
-The method has been tested in vivo and in vitro, which is makes it very promising for radiation medicine.
+The method has been tested in vivo and in vitro, which makes it very promising for radiation medicine.